justin-mbca/chromatography-ml-pipeline/README.md

 ## Pipeline Steps Explained

-The main pipeline (see `aws_pipeline/sample_data_pipeline.py`) demonstrates a typical workflow for scientific data analysis and model development:
+The main pipeline (see `aws_pipeline/sample_data_pipeline.py`) demonstrates a typical workflow for scientific data analysis and model development.
+For a full ML pipeline, dashboard, and statistics, see `notebooks/fill_gaps_ml_dashboard_stats_doc.ipynb`:

 1. **Data Loading**: Reads chromatographic/mass spectrometric data from CSV files in the `data/` directory using pandas.
 2. **Data Normalization**: Scales numeric columns to a 0-1 range for fair comparison and model input.